 How and why did Norfolk police come to this wild allegation?

-The answer is simple, Malicious Communications is an ‘either way’ offence, therefore it is indictable and an indicatable offence gives the police a whole host of power over and above a summary only offence.
+The answer is simple, Malicious Communications is an ‘either way’ offence, therefore it is indictable and an indictable offence gives the police a whole host of power over and above a summary only offence.

-The ‘useful’ power the police gained in this case was the power to search Angela’s home (under Section 32 of PACE).
+The ‘useful’ power the police gained, in this case, was the power to search Angela’s home (under Section 32 of PACE).

 So, an ‘unlawful’ search is what they did.
-For a search to be lawful, there must be a genuine suspicion of an indicatable offence and the offence alleged was, by all accounts, not criminal.
+For a search to be lawful, there must be a genuine suspicion of an indictable offence and the offence alleged was, by all accounts, not criminal.
 It is alleged that Angela was intentionally punished by Norfolk police, abusing their powers because she dared to exercise her right to Freedom of Expression, protected under Article 10 of the Human Rights Act.

 The two Facebook postings above resulted in 4 police officers attending Angela’s home and pushing their way in after arresting her for a crime she did not commit.
 They then searched Angela’s home to her objection.

-They seized various computers, phones and tablets, they also took the internet router and all cables making it impossible for her to continue her work which is internet based.
+They seized various computers, phones and tablets, they also took the internet router and all cables making it impossible for her to continue her work which is internet-based.

 Angela was arrested, taken away and detained at a police station where she was interviewed under caution.
 Angela was not charged but released initially, bailed to return however, bail was dropped and she has now been released under investigation.

 A police officer agreed that what Angela posted was not a lie (therefore cannot be Malicious Communications), however, emphasised that the offence was using a Facebook account if a different name than her own (an alias account).

 This is an apparent show of ‘don’t mess with us‘ by Norfolk police after an allegation against two police officers.